Generate Gold sequence from set of sequences

 You can specify the preferred pair by the Preferred polynomial and Preferred polynomial parameters in the dialog for the Gold Sequence Generator block.
 These polynomials, both of which must have degree n, describe the shift registers that the PN Sequence Generator blocks use to generate their output.
 For more details on how these sequences are generated, see the reference page for the PN Sequence Generator block.
 You can specify the preferred polynomials using these formats:

-A polynomial string that
+A polynomial character vector that

 includes the number